Uhlia: Description

 Uhlia allenbyensis was a rhizomatous palm, with roots growing from the lower side of stems and leaves from the upper side.
 The roots range between 4-10 mm wide with a central stele.
 The root cortex displays a narrow innermost layer of cells, and a middle cortex with a aerenchymous structure.
 The stems show a periderm-like layer of cells having irregular to rectangular shape and organized into vertical rows.
 Underlying the periderm-like layer the stem tissues are grouped into three major zones.
 The innermost zone, the central region, extends from the stem center to the boundary point with the "B zone".
 The peripheral area of the central region displays both leaf traces and vascular groupings which were interpreted as inflorescence traces.

-Paleobiology
+Paleoecology

 Leaves of Uhlia allenbyensis show parasitism by the parasitic fungus Paleoserenomyces allenbyensis which invaded the leaf surface cells.
 These parasitized areas have been described as similar to modern "tar spot" infections on leaves.
 In some cells of P. allenbyensis the hyperparasitic fungus Cryptodidymosphaerites princetonensis was preserved, providing a firm fossil record for fungal hyperparasitism.

 The low stature of U. allenbyensis has been likened to that of the modern saw palmetto Serenoa repens, a morphology consistent with its tribal placement.
 Palm beetle fossils are also found in the greater Okanagan highlands, both in the Tranquille Formation north of Princeton and in the Klondike Mountain Formation to the south.
 The beetles have been assigned to the Caryobruchus – Speciomerus genus group and are obligate parasites of palms in the tribes Cocoaceae, Coryphaea, Hyphorbeae, and Phoeniceae.